Tell the World (Pandora song)

 "Tell the World" is a song by Swedish singer and songwriter Pandora, released in October 1994 by Virgin Records as the lead single from her second studio album, Tell the World (1995).
 The song is written by Henrik Andersson, Martin Akelius and Peter Johansson, and features an uncredited rap by M-Fuse (Matthews Green).
 It became Pandora's third top-5 single in Sweden, peaking at number five on Sverigetopplistan.
 In Finland, "Tell the World" spent two weeks at number three.
-The accompanying music video was directed by Stefan Berg, who had previously directed videos for group's like Fun Factory and Rednex.
+The accompanying music video was directed by Stefan Berg, who had previously directed videos for groups like Fun Factory and Rednex.

 Critical reception

 Pan-European magazine Music & Media wrote, "Tell the world another talented Swedish singer has just stood up to be counted.
 The reggae set-up has Ace of Base cleverness, while the singing is ABBA-esque and the rapper is the finishing Euro touch."
 Manila Standard commented that "you are swept by the dizzying beat" of the song.